Family Visitation-Growth Opportunity

-Family visitation can be both a wonderful thing and an important opportunity.
+Family visitation can be both a wonderful thing and an important growth opportunity

 But how so?
 And in what ways?